fahrulpens/Declarative-UI-Code-Smells/README.md

-# Declarative UI Code Smell Catalog
+# DUIS - Declarative UI Code Smell Catalog

 This repository contains a unified catalog of **code smells specific to declarative UI frameworks**, such as **Flutter**, **React**, **Jetpack Compose**, and **SwiftUI**.